7 Reasons to Participate in Exploravision

 Share your project with teachers, mentors, or professionals in the field.
 Ask for their feedback and then incorporate constructive criticism to refine and improve your project.
 Your team is allowed a mentor for a reason—make sure you use this resource!
 These are the experts best suited to help your project.
 You should ask for feedback on the content of the project but just as important is asking for feedback on the presentation of your project.
 This diagram might seem legible to you and your teammate but not to anyone else.
 You might be able to hear yourself but your mentor might ask you to speak up.
 Practice, practice, and practice in front of an audience until it’s perfect.

-Lumiere Research Scholar Program
+One other option—the Lumiere Research Scholar Program

-If you are passionate about research (including research in math or applied math fields!) then you could consider applying to the Lumiere Research Scholar Program, a selective online high school program for students founded with researchers at Harvard and Oxford.
-Last year, we had over 2100 students apply for 500 spots in the program!
+If you’re interested in pursuing independent research, consider applying to one of the Lumiere Research Scholar Programs, selective online high school programs for students founded with researchers at Harvard and Oxford.
+Last year, we had over 4,000 students apply for 500 spots in the program!
 You can find the application form here.

 Amelia is a current junior at Harvard College studying art history with a minor in economics.
 She’s enthusiastic about music, movies, and writing, and is excited to help Lumiere’s students as much as she can!